Parsec-2023/Parsec_AstroPi_2022-23/README.md

 >
 >Returns: BGR OpenCV image

-This function converts an 8-bit image to a 24-bit image, colouring the white pixels with the RGB colour defined by the parameters *r*, *g*, and *b*.
+This function converts an 8-bit image to a 24-bit image, colouring the white pixels with the RGB value defined by the parameters *r*, *g*, and *b*.

 ```mermaid